Six Flags Hurricane Harbor Rockford

-Six Flags Hurricane Harbor Rockford (formerly known as Magic Waters) is a water park owned by the Rockford Park District and operated by Six Flags.
-It is located in Cherry Valley, Winnebago County, Illinois, and located next to the interchange between Interstate 39/U.S. Route 51 and Interstate 90 near U.S. Route 20.
+Six Flags Hurricane Harbor Rockford, formerly known as Magic Waters, is a 12 acre water park in Cherry Valley, Illinois, United States, within the Rockford metropolitan area.
+Owned by the Rockford Park District, it is currently operated by Six Flags.
+It is near Interstate 39 and Interstate 90.
+It features 12 water slides and three pools.

 History

 Magic Waters, was built in 1984 under private ownership.
 Even though it was privately owned, the Rockford Park District was involved in planning.
 In 1986, Magic Waters private ownership filed for Chapter 11 bankruptcy due to low attendance.
-Then, the property was seized by the now-defunct Amcore Bank.
+The property was then seized by the now-defunct Amcore Bank.
 The Rockford Park District became involved with the park and increased park attendance by 50%.
 In 1988, Rockford Park District with marketing efforts by Midwest Marketing Inc, Magic Waters reached a peak attendance of 370,000.

 In 1993, Splash Magic River, a lazy river ride was added to the park.
-In 1997, 4 years after Splash Magic River was added, Splash Magic Island, now Tiki Island was added to the park.
+In 1997 Splash Magic Island, now Tiki Island, was added to the park.
 The attraction was geared towards families.

 In 2000, a water coaster named Splash Blaster was added.
-The ride was 80 feet tall.
-The ride cost $3 million to build.
+The 80 foot tall ride cost $3 million to build.
 It would be removed in 2015 due to 12 lawsuits against the park from back injuries.

 In 2004, The Abyss, a dark tunnel tube slide 5 stories high was added to the park.
 The ride twists and turns multiple times before it splashes the rider into a pool of daylight.

-On May 23, 2009, a few years after The Abyss was added, a new water slide was announced.
-The ride would be called Typhoon Terror.
+On May 23, 2009 a new water slide was announced called Typhoon Terror.
 The ride is a tube slide that is 65 foot tall and can fit 2-4 people in the tube.

 On May 30, 2012, Double Dare Drop, a speed slide ride was added.
 The name was picked after a contest in October 2011.
 The ride is 75 feet tall and was built by Rockford Structures Construction Co.